Last Updated on

 Litigation under Thailand contract law is usually the last resort to solve a dispute or enforce a claim.
 Many parties to a dispute try to avoid a litigation process because they fear the court costs or losing the case.
 However, sometimes litigation is the only way for a party to obtain relief.
 Therefore, it is good to know that the Thai civil justice system is generally accessible and unbiased.
 Also, the time it takes for a judgement to be passed is reasonably fast.

 Initiating a litigation case in Thailand could be described as follows:

 After completion of the regular court proceeding, the judge will then render the judgment based on the evidence presented to the court.
 The judgement is given in writing and read in court.
 Time spent pursuing the case in the first instance court is approximately 6-12 months.
-The case may be elevated to the appeal court if either the plaintiff or the defendant does not agree with the judgment to be made by the first instance court.
+The case may be elevated to the court of appeal if either the plaintiff or the defendant does not agree with the judgment made by the court of first instance.
 An appeal must be filed within one month after the judgement.
-Time spent to continue pursuing the case in the appeal court is approx. 1-2 years.
+Time spent to continue pursuing the case in the appeal court is approximately 1-2 years.
 After the final judgment has been rendered in favor of the plaintiff, the plaintiff shall submit it to the Legal Execution Department for enforcement.